-(b) through its board or a committee of the board set measurable objectives No - 1.5(c) and board diversity, including a broader pool of high quality employees, improving employee retention, accessing different perspectives and ideas and benefiting from all available talent.
-Diversity includes, but is not limited to gooder ago otherwise and sultimal background. for achieving gender diversity in the composition of its board, senior executives and workforce generally; and (c) disclose in relation to each reporting period 1. the measurable objectives set for that period to achieve; 2. the entity's progress towards achieving those objectives; and 3. either: i. the respective proportions of men and women on the board, in senior executive positions and across the whole organisation (including how the entity has defined "senior executive" for these purposes); or if the entity is a "relevant employer" under the Workplace Gender Equality Act, the entity's most recent "Gender Equality Indicators", as defined in and published under that Act. but is not limited to, gender, age, ethnicity and cultural background.
+(b) through its board or a committee of the board set measurable objectives for achieving gender diversity in the composition of its board, senior executives and workforce generally; and (c) disclose in relation to each reporting period 1. the measurable objectives set for that period to achieve; 2. the entity's progress towards achieving those objectives; and 3. either: i. the respective proportions of men and women on the board, in senior executive positions and across the whole organisation (including how the entity has defined "senior executive" for these purposes); or if the entity is a "relevant employer" under the Workplace Gender Equality Act, the entity's most recent "Gender Equality Indicators", as defined in and published under that Act.
+No - 1.5(c) The Company is committed to workplace diversity and recognises the benefits arising from employee and board diversity, including a broader pool of high quality employees, improving employee retention, accessing different perspectives and ideas and benefiting from all available talent.
+Diversity includes, but is not limited to, gender, age, ethnicity and cultural background.
 The Board is responsible for developing objectives and strategies, if any, to meet the objectives of the Diversity Policy and will report at least annually on the progress against and achievement of these objectives.
 The Board may also set measurable objectives for achieving gender diversity.
 The Board is responsible for implementing, monitoring and reporting on any measurable objectives it has set.
 Given the size of the Company, no measurable objectives or strategies have been set by the Board at this stage.
 However, it is Company practice to recruit from a diverse pool of candidates for all positions, including senior management and the Board.
-As at the date of this report, the Company has the following proportion of women appointed: • to the Board - 25% • to senior management - 0% • to the organisation as a whole - 20% Recommendation 1.6 A listed entity should: (a) have and disclose a process for periodically evaluating the performance of the board, its committees and individual directors; and (b) disclose, in relation to each No Whilst it is the policy of the Board to conduct evaluation of its performance through its Board Charter, the Company does not have in place a formal process for evaluation of the Board, its committees and individual Directors.
+As at the date of this report, the Company has the following proportion of women appointed: to the Board - 25% to senior management - 0% to the organisation as a whole - 20% Recommendation 1.6A listed entity should:(a) have and disclose a process for periodically evaluating the performance of the board, its committees and individual directors; and No Whilst it is the policy of the Board to conduct evaluation of its performance through its Board Charter, the Company does not have in place a formal process for evaluation of the Board, its committees and individual Directors.
 The small size of the Board and the nature of the Company's activities make the establishment of a formal performance evaluation strategy unnecessary.
-Performance evaluation is a discretionary matter for consideration by the entire Board and in the normal course of events the Board will review performance of senior management, Directors and the Board as a whole.
+Performance evaluation is a discretionary matter for consideration by the entire Board and in the normal course of events the Board will review performance